Advestis/enAInem/paper.md

 - **ISM integration for multi-view learning** [@fogel2024ism]: The Integrated Sources Model (ISM) enables joint factorization of multiple heterogeneous views by learning a shared latent representation.
 It is particularly effective when views are noisy, incomplete, or measured on different scales.

-- **Target Polish for robust factorization** [@fogel2025targetpolish]: Offers resilience to outliers and corrupted data through robust loss functions including CIM, Huber, L1, and L21 norms.
+- **Target Polish for robust factorization** [@fogel2025targetpolish]: Offers resistance to outliers and corrupted data through robust loss functions including CIM, Huber, L1, and L21 norms.
 These options allow users to tailor the decomposition to the noise characteristics of their data.

 - **Random Completions for missing data**: An experimental feature that performs multiple random imputations followed by ensemble decomposition using ISM, NMF, or averaging.
 This approach is useful for exploratory analysis of datasets with missing values, though it is disabled by default.

 - **Scikit-learn compatible API**: EnAInem follows the estimator design pattern used in scikit-learn, exposing methods like `fit_transform`, `get_param`, and `set_param`.
-It inherits from scikit-learn’s NMF base classes, ensuring consistent parameter validation, input checking, and seamless integration into ML pipelines.
+It inherits scikit-learn’s NMF base classes, ensuring consistent parameter validation, input checking, and seamless integration into ML pipelines.

 # EnAInem Workflow